moehoshio/NekoLauncher/doc/dev.md

 5. Use `#pragma once` at the top of header files.
 Avoid introducing `using namespace` in the global scope within header files.

 6. Always include curly braces `{}` for `for` or `while` loops.

+## Bus
+NekoBus is essentially a singleton-wrapped bus that lets you access and manipulate the bus object via static methods without directly calling the singleton.
+This reduces global state and makes the code easier to test and maintain.